 The challenging retail environment these days offers a lot of problems for retailers.
 Inventory loss, particularly because of retail theft, is one concrete example.
-Every year, small and big retailers lose big parts of the inventory because of theft.
+Every year, small and big retailers lose big parts of their inventory because of theft.
 Retail theft can happen at any point from consignment to its arrival at your warehouse.
 Most retailers usually discover theft once they count their inventory.
 So perhaps the best to minimize this problem is to frequently count your inventory.
 This way, any discrepancies in the book and actual inventory can be identified quickly.

 - Count your inventory.
 Stocks should not move in or out during a full inventory count.
-If this is your first time to do it, it might help to shut down the operations for a day or two so you can fully count your inventory.
+If this is your first time doing it, it might help to shut down the operations for a day or two so you can fully count your inventory.
 You can count portions of the warehouse one at a time.
 Focus on counting stocks that move more often, and less often for those that do not move as much.

-- Adopt an inventory management software.
+- Adopt inventory management software.
 Stock reconciliation can keep your inventory accurate, but complementing it with an inventory management software ensures utmost accuracy.
 After inputting your initial stock values, there is zero human error.
 Regular and frequent counting by batch can help consolidate the book and values and identify theft during its initial stages.

 - Install security signs and mirrors.
 Install signs at appropriate points in the store, particularly in areas where you think a shoplifter would go.
 Signs explicitly mentioning legal implications for shoplifters can also help should there be any legal trouble.
 Security mirrors are a great addition in secluded parts of the store, giving you visibility of any shady activity.
 Plus, they are inexpensive to install.